panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 Again, `execute(agent.getFullName)` returns the correct result because inside the arrow function `this` equals to `agent` object.

-## 3. Lexical this: arrow function
+## 3. Lexical this using arrow function

-Is there are way to bind `this` statically without an additional variable?
+Is there are a way to bind `this` statically without an additional variable?
 Yes, this is exactly what the arrow function does.

 Let's refactor `Person` to use an arrow function: